section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 Step 3: Compare the element to be sorted to all items in the sorted sub-list.

-step 4: All elements in the sorted sub-list with values higher than that of the sorted value must be moved.
+Step 4: All elements in the sorted sub-list with values higher than that of the sorted value must be moved.

 Step 5: Fill in the missing value.